 Dating app screening

-I haven’t had much experience with actual dates recently, but my online experiences from dating profiles have had something to do with that, since a lot of the responses are so negative that it doesn’t even get to the point of a date at all.
-Before I had “vegan” listed on my profile, it would sometimes come up in conversation when you’re getting to know someone—they ask your favorite restaurant, food, etc. I get the normal questions, like what made me go vegan and if I ever miss eating meat.
-But a lot of the time, men respond with “Oh, that sucks” or “So you’d never cook me a steak?”
+I haven’t had much experience with actual dates recently, but my online experiences from dating profiles has had something to do with that, since a lot of the responses are so negative that it doesn’t even get to the point of a date at all.
+Before I had “vegan” listed on my profile, it would sometimes come up in conversation when you’re getting to know someone — they ask your favorite restaurant, food, etc. I get the normal questions, like what made me go vegan, don’t I miss eating meat, whatever.
+But a lot of the time men respond with “Oh, that sucks” or “So you’d never cook me a steak?”
 Then the arguments start.
-“But what if you were dating for a long time and you really loved that person and wanted to make them happy, you’d cook them meat and whatever else then, right?”
-Even after explaining that not only is it a personal and ethical choice to me, the sensory aspect of it plays a huge part.
-If I haven’t been blocked yet by this point, I try to frame it in the same way, “If we had been dating that long would you not love and respect my choices enough to not expect or force me to do something I don’t want to?”
+“But what if you were dating for a long time and you really loved that person and wanted to make them happy, you’d cook them meat and whatever else then, right?,” even after explaining that not only is it a personal and ethical choice to me, the sensory aspect of it plays a huge part.
+If I haven’t been blocked yet by this point I try to frame it in the same way, “If we had been dating that long would you not love and respect my choices enough to not expect or force me to do something I don’t want?”
 I’ve also had guys say that I’m not dateable because of it, as if it is the only thing that defines me.
 I remember asking once why that was and he responded something along the lines of not ever agreeing on a place to eat.

-I’ve also had guys message me just to say, “If you’re vegan, why are you still fat?”
+I’ve also had guys message me just to say, “But you’re fat, if you’re vegan why are you still fat?”
 Or the wonderful, “Would you still eat/suck/taste my meat though?”
 So classy. —Adrianna Lowes, 32, Saskatoon